trials

 INTRODUCTION

-MATERIALS AND METHODS
+CULTIVATION MATERIALS AND GROWING METHODS

-Cannabis variety Cherry Diesel (Cherry OG x Turbo Diesel) was grown at the Rx Green Technologies R&D Facility using Rx Green Technologies nutrients and Clean Coco.
-Grow A, Grow B and E-Plus were fed during the vegetative stage and Bloom A, Bloom B, E-Plus, and Bulk were fed during the flowering cycle.
+Grow A & Grow B and E-Plus were fed during the vegetative stage, and Bloom A & Bloom B, E-Plus, and Bulk were fed during the flowering cycle.
 The first flushing period began 14 days before harvest.
 The other flushing periods were ten, seven, and zero days before harvest.
 Each flushing period was tested on 12 different Cherry Diesel plants divided into four different groups (replications) spread evenly across the flowering room tables.
-Flower and fan leaf samples were collected from each flushing treatment the first day of flush and the day before harvest to quantify concentrations of essential plant nutrients.
-After harvest, trial plants were cured before determining final trimmed flower weight, terpene and THC concentrations.
-Trim was evaluated by an extractor for THC, yield, and appearance of the extract or “wax”.
+Flower and fan leaf samples were collected from each flushing treatment on the first day of flush and the day before harvest to quantify concentrations of essential plant nutrients and cannabis grow supplements.

 Figure 1.
 Fan leaves collected from Cherry Diesel plants the day before harvest.
 Flushing times depicted are (a) 14 days, (b) 10 days, (c) 7 days, and (d) 0 days.

-The flower weight, THC and terpene content of cured flower were determined for each flushing period.
+The flower weight, THC, and terpene content of the cured flower were determined for each flushing period.
 The data were analyzed statistically to determine whether the numerical differences in the data were due to the treatment.
-Overall, there were no significant differences between treatments for flower weight, THC or terpene content (Figure 2a-c) (P < 0.05).
-Flower weight per plant averaged 97.3 g and THC content averaged 21.9%.
-The dominant terpenes in the flower were beta-myrcene, beta-caryophyllene, and terpinolene, giving the flower an earthy and spicy smell (Figure 2c).
-Overall, flushing times did not impact flower weight, THC, or terpenes in Cherry Diesel.
+Overall, there were no significant differences between treatments for flower weight, THC, or terpene content (Figure 2a-c) (P < 0.05).

 Figure 2.
-Flower weight (a), THC (b) and terpene content (c) for Cherry Diesel flushed for 14, 10, 7 or 0 days before harvest.
+Flower weight (a), THC (b), and terpene content (c) for Cherry Diesel flushed for 14, 10, 7, or 0 days before harvest.
 Significant differences are indicated at the 0.05 probability level.

-Flower samples taken the day before harvest were analyzed for content of essential plant nutrients.
-Overall, there was no significant change in the mineral content of flower as a result of different flushing treatments (Figure 3).
-In Cannabis flushed for 14 days, nitrogen was 6.7% lower than the zero-day flush treatment (Figure 3a).
-Continuing to feed nitrogen can increase its concentration in the plant, reducing the need for the plant to use its reserves for essential functions.
-Phosphorus, potassium, calcium, magnesium, and sulfur were similar for all four flushing treatments (Figure 3a-b).
+Flower samples taken the day before harvest were analyzed for the content of essential plant nutrients.
+Overall, there was no significant change in the flower’s mineral content due to different flushing treatments (Figure 3).
+In cannabis flushed for 14 days, nitrogen was 6.7% lower than in the zero-day flush treatment (Figure 3a).

 There were changes in iron concentrations due to flushing treatments.
-Iron was at least 50 ppm higher in flower flushed for 14 or ten days (Figure 3c).
+Iron was at least 50 ppm higher in flower flushed for 14 or 10 days (Figure 3c).
 Small changes were observed for zinc as well.
 Zinc was approximately 73 ppm higher in flower flushed for 14 days.
 The fluctuation in zinc did not follow a consistent pattern like iron.
-There was no significant change in manganese, boron, copper or molybdenum (Figure 3c).
-Nutrients like iron and zinc can accumulate in growing media over time.
-Feeding water during a flush may release some of these nutrients from the media into the plant.
-Additionally, zinc and iron are involved in the breakdown of chlorophyll occurring during senescence.
+There was no significant change in manganese, boron, copper, or molybdenum (Figure 3c).

-Data generated from plant parts, whether it be nutrient or THC concentrations, is naturally variable as only small samples of plants are consumed in the analysis.
-This may explain some of the variation seen in the data presented here.
-In other crops, ranges exist which indicate whether nutrient concentrations in leaves are deficient or sufficient for growth.
-All nutrient concentrations detected in this study are within generally accepted ranges of leaf concentrations for each nutrient.
-Toward the end of the Cannabis flowering cycle, the plant starts to naturally senescence.
-Plants that are nearing the end of their life cycle will uptake fewer nutrients as they remobilize nutrients from other plant parts.
-This may explain why little difference was observed in the mineral content of flower flushed for different times.
+All nutrient concentrations detected in this study are within generally accepted leaf concentrations for the cannabis growing nutrients.
+Toward the end of the cannabis flowering cycle, the plant starts to naturally senescence.
+Plants nearing the end of their life cycle will uptake fewer nutrients as they remobilize from other plant parts.
+This may explain why little difference was observed in the mineral content of flower flushed at different times.

 Figure 4.
 Wax extracted from Cherry Diesel trim flushed for (a) 14 days, (b) 10 days, (c) 7 days, or (d) 0 days.

 Cured flower from Cherry Diesel was evaluated by a group of industry experts for flavor and smoking characteristics in a blind taste test.
-Overall, the duration of the flushing period had no impact on flavor, smoothness of smoke, or color of ash (Figure 5a-d) (P < 0.05).
-The seven-day flush period had the highest “bad” rating (21.1%) and the 0-day flush had the highest “great” rating (16.7%).
-Most panelists rated the flavor of the samples as “okay” or “good”.
-The ten-day flush had the highest “okay” ratings at 48.6% and the 0-day flush had the highest “good” rating at 47.2% (Figure 4a).
+Overall, the duration of the flushing period had no impact on the flavor, smoothness of smoke, or color of ash (Figure 5a-d) (P < 0.05).

 Figure 5.
-Results of blind taste test of Cherry Diesel flower. (a)Ratings for overall taste of flower as bad, okay, good, and great. (b) Ratings for flavor profile of flower as earthy, sour, spicy, or sweet. (c) Color of ash after smoking of sample rated as white, gray, or black. (d) Smoothness of the smoke while smoking rated as smooth, medium or harsh.
+Results of a blind taste test of Cherry Diesel flower. (a) Ratings for overall taste of flower as bad, okay, good, and great. (b) Ratings for flavor profile of flower as earthy, sour, spicy, or sweet. (c) Color of ash after smoking the sample rated as white, gray, or black. (d) Smoothness of the smoke while smoking rated as smooth, medium, or harsh.
 Significant differences are indicated at the 0.05 probability level.

 CONCLUSION